 Do Not Be Jealous

 Don’t compare yourself to the people they talk to and date.
 Their choices reflect only on them, not you.
 Your self-worth is more important here, how you feel about yourself for yourself, not compared to some random other sap.
 Jealousy is a result of allowing something out of your control to dictate your emotions.

 Never show signs of jealousy.
 Let them go.
 Ironically, that’s the most attractive thing you can do.

 Self-explanatory.
 Exhaust your contacts list until you’ve hung out with everyone who lives in town and talked on the phone with everyone who doesn’t.
 Friends are a wonderful resource to keep your spirits up.

 If you can resist looking at their social media profiles, then unsubscribe from her Facebook updates so it doesn’t appear on your News Feed.
 If you can’t resist, quietly unfriend them.
 Don’t make a big deal out of it, and don’t tell anyone.
-If anyone brings it up to you, admit you unfriended them and you did it because you felt like you needed to.
+If anyone brings it up with you, admit you unfriended them and you did it because you felt like you needed to.
 There’s no shame in pain.
-You don’t owe anyone further explanation or justification; it’s your choice and you live by your own standards.
+You don’t owe anyone further explanation or justification.
+It’s your choice and you live by your own standards.